 Hypertension is often diagnosed during a routine visit to your doctor.
 Blood pressure is measured using a cuff around your arm and a device called a sphygmomanometer.
-Your doctor may ask you to sit quietly for five minutes before checking your blood pressure.
+You may be asked to sit quietly for 5 minutes before checking your blood pressure.

 Sometimes people become anxious at the doctor's office.
 This may result in a higher than normal blood pressure reading.
 You may be asked to measure your blood pressure at home or in another location.

 In some cases, you may be asked to wear an ambulatory blood pressure monitor.
 This device measures your blood pressure regularly throughout the day as you go about your activities.
 It is usually worn for 24 hours, even while sleeping.

 How high blood pressure is diagnosed.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/HighBloodPressure/SymptomsDiagnosisMonitoringofHighBloodPressure/How-High-Blood-Pressure-is-Diagnosed_UCM_301873_Article.jsp.
 Updated September 16, 2016.
 Accessed September 20, 2016.